 - Smoke can enter into walls through gaps around pipes and other fixtures, traveling between floors.

-- The process of restoration may vary greatly, depending on the type of smoke damage, which has occurred.
+- The process of remediation may vary greatly, depending on the type of smoke damage to have occurred.

 Types of Smoke

 Cleaning procedures vary depending on information determined during pre-testing.
 At the scene of a fire, a Certified Indoor Air professional can determine what type of smoke damage may have occurred, by testing the soot.

 Common types of soot include:

 - Dry Smoke Residues – These residues are the result of fires, which burn quickly and at high temperatures.
 They are often composed of small, dry, powdery smoke particles.

 - Wet Smoke Residues – This type of residue is caused by low heat fires, which smolder over time.
 Such residues are sticky and smeary, and have pungent odors.
 Such residue can form smoke webs, which may be difficult to clean.

 - Protein Residues – Residues of this type have an extremely pungent odor and are nearly invisible.
 They typically discolor paints and varnishes.

 - Fuel Oil Soot – Puff backs from a furnace may distribute fuel oil soot.